- Start date: September

 A good level of performance across both semesters and a satisfactory research proposal are necessary for you to progress to the dissertation stage of the MSc.

 The dissertation is your opportunity to study, in depth, a specific marketing problem (with an international focus) in an area of personal interest.

 Dissertations typically involve desk research and literature reviews, then case studies of individual companies or small scale primary research.
 This provides scope for originality of thought, research fieldwork and analysis and presentation of results.

 Learning & teaching

-A comprehensive support package is provided to enhance students' learning and to ensure maximum student benefit during their period of study.
-This includes, but is not limited to:
+A comprehensive support package is provided to enhance your learning and to ensure maximum benefit during your period of study.
+This includes: